maximillianus/tech-how-to/aws_lambda/README.md

+# AWS Lambda

-# How to setup a AWS Lambda Function:
+## How to setup a AWS Lambda Function:

 1. using S3 as source:
    - pick S3 as trigger